nikogura/nikogura.com/src/content/blog/gambling-on-failure.md

 ## Energy and Time

 Before I was an engineer, I was a professional kung fu instructor.
-The two careers look unrelated until you notice they're the same activity: **rule-based problem solving.** A fight and a distributed system are both bounded spaces where a finite set of pieces interact under fixed rules, and the discipline in both is figuring out which moves actually pay off under pressure — and which ones just look good in the brochure.
+The two careers look unrelated until you notice they're the same activity: **rule-based problem solving.** A fight and a distributed system are both bounded spaces where a finite set of pieces interact under fixed rules, and the discipline in both is figuring out which moves actually pay off under pressure — and which ones just look good in the brochure - or the sales pitch.

-"Kung fu" literally means *energy and time* or *hard work*: skill bought with work.
+"Kung fu" literally translates as *energy and time*: skill bought with work.
 And that's exactly the trap, because most martial artists gamble on success on the strength of their hard work.
 The assumption is seductive: *I'm the one who trains.
 I'm the athlete.
 I put in the energy and the time.
 When it comes to it, I will prevail.*

 Sometimes that's true.
 Often it isn't.
 The other person is just better — younger, faster, meaner, who knows.
 There's always a roll of the dice; some days you're lucky, some days you're not.
 And here's what the studio doesn't like to admit: not all skills are martial, and not all fighting is skillful.
-Sometimes you just run into a natural junkyard dog who never trained a day and will put you through a wall anyway.
+Sometimes you just run into a natural 'junkyard dog' who never trained a day and will clean your clock anyway.

 The movies make it worse.
 They sell the low-probability tactics — the jumps, the spins, the flips, the spinning back kick to the jaw.
 Another teacher of mine had a name for the whole category: ["your day" moves](/blog/can-vs-does).
 Would a jump kick land?
 Sure — if it was *your day.* And if it wasn't, you'd just thrown both feet off the ground in front of a stranger and turned yourself into a committed, airborne, off-balance target with nothing left to do but find out.
 Beautiful, and almost never the right bet.
 The sucker punch beats the jump kick nearly every time.